psolin/cleanco/readme.md

 * Mac: `cd` into it, and enter `sudo python setup.py install` along with your system password.
 * Windows: Same thing but without `sudo`.
-* Linux: ???

-There may also be a way to do `pip install` but I can't guarantee this.

 ## How does the module work?
 Let's look at some sample code.
 First, initialize the module: